tanyaweaver/python-dev-accelerator/source/assignments/pyramid_lj_3.rst

 ===============================
-Python Learning Journal: Step 2
+Python Learning Journal: Step 3
 ===============================

+..
+This is currently just a direct copy of day 2's assignment.

 Thus far the basic structure and style of your learning journals has been planned out.
 Now we want to take a bit more advantage of Pyramid to make for a more dynamic site.